Polypore

 Most polypores inhabit tree trunks or branches consuming the wood, but some soil-inhabiting species form mycorrhiza with trees.
 Polypores and the related corticioid fungi are the most important agents of wood decay, playing a very significant role in nutrient cycling and aiding carbon dioxide absorption by forest ecosystems.

-Over one thousand polypore species have been described to science, but a large part of the diversity is still unknown even in relatively well-studied temperate areas.
-Polypores are much more diverse in old natural forests with abundant dead wood than in younger managed forests or plantations.
-Consequently, a number of species have declined drastically and are under threat of extinction due to logging and deforestation.

-Polypores are used in traditional medicine, and they are actively studied for their medicinal value and various industrial applications.
 Several polypore species are serious pathogens of plantation trees and are major causes of timber spoilage.

+As polypores are much more diverse in old natural forests with abundant dead wood than in younger managed forests or plantations, a number of species have declined drastically and are under threat of extinction due to logging and deforestation.
+Polypores are used in traditional medicine, and they are actively studied for various industrial applications.